lawnjelly/godot-lportal/INSTRUCTIONS.md

 #### Internal workflow

 I am still polishing the external workflow, so will only describe the internal workflow here.
 It can be a good idea to examine the BoxRooms demo, which shows the process in detail.
+Note that all this can be done manually, or with your own code (it is not even a core part of LPortal, more convenience functionality), the workflow is just a way of simplifying this for most people.

 1) Create your level as normal with rooms and portals.
 2) Add spotlights as desired within the rooms (omnis may also work but I am still working on them).